Updated January 2023

 Ontario is also moving toward allowing paralegals to practice certain aspects of family law (such as simple divorce cases), expanding their professional reach even further.

 However, there are obviously limits to what paralegals can do.
-If you're considering this career, you must accept those limits, and be satisfied to work within them.
-Take a look at the official scope of practice for paralegals, as determined by the Law Society of Upper Canada.
+If you're considering this career, you must accept those limits and be satisfied to work within them.
+Take a look at the official scope of practice for paralegals, as determined by the Law Society of Ontario.

 3. What's involved in the paralegal training & licensing process?